 We are working with suppliers and developing our own software for 3D printing, where we try to optimise the print path so it does not require as much geo-information for the robot to achieve the same piece.
 We continue to develop the software so it can print more complex pieces in one go.
 Sometimes we have to split the program so we print two separate pieces as a solution, but there are other ways of optimising that information.

-And it will be a change of skill set for the construction industry?
+Change of skill for the construction industry

 We’re trying to create almost a plug-and-play system where anybody can use it – you won’t need to be a specialised programmer or designer.
 We’re trying to make it as simple as possible to make it a bit more accessible.
 We’re trying to create simple software where you can input a 3D model and the software will do the slicing and produce the code.
 We’re trying to make it as simple as possible.